Rizzo leads Cubs past Phillies 4-3

 Cubs starter Tyler Chatwood permitted one run on four hits in 4 2/3 innings, but walked seven to tie his season-high and raise his major league-leading total to 56.
 The right-hander hit a batter and three times threw pitches over the heads of right-handed Phillies hitters.

-Scott Kingery drove in two runs with a double and Carlos Santana had an RBI single as the Phillies lost for the fifth time in six games to conclude a 10-game road trip at 3-7.
-The Phillies dropped two of three in Chicago.

-“This was not our best road trip, obviously,” manager Gabe Kapler said.
-“The way we played against the Cubs.
-I thought we played our butts off in a lot of ways.”

 Rizzo lined his home run to right with one out in the fourth to put Chicago ahead 1-0.
-He pounced on a down-the-middle fastball for his 10th homer.
+He pounced on a down-the-middle fastball for his 10th homer and second in two days.

 The Phillies tied it at 1 in a messy fifth when Santana’s RBI’s single drove in Odubel Herrera from third.
 Herrera reached on the first of Chatwood’s three walks in the inning, then advanced on a wild pitch and ground out.